-***UPDATE*** I have now tried this recipe with bacon fat & apple cider vinegar (instead of duck fat and balsamic) and it works great!
+- I have now tried EASY LIVER PATE with bacon fat & apple cider vinegar (instead of duck fat and balsamic) and it works great!

 - 1 stalk celery

-- In a sauce pan or large skillet, on medium-low heat melt duck fat.
+- In a sauce pan or large skillet, on medium-low heat melt fat.

 - Small dice onion, garlic & celery and add to skillet.

 - Saute for 5 minutes until tender, moving often, then add in the mushrooms, if you are using them.

 - Add in livers and cook stirring often for 8 minutes.
 Stir in the salt and herbs, you want the livers to remain pink in the middle.

 - Add vinegar, stir and remove from heat.